 How They Work

-My understanding of this topic came from the presentation Amino Acids and Their Application in Brain Chemical Balancing by Dr. Dan Kalish.
+My understanding of this topic came from the presentation Amino Acids and Their Application in Brain Chemical Balancing by Dr. Dan Kalish (video no longer on YouTube).
 I also listened to his podcast interview Brain Drain on Underground Wellness.
 Serotonin and dopamine do not cross the blood brain barrier.
 So to increase their levels, you need to add their amino acid precursors along with any essential co-factors.
 Taking 5-HTP will increase serotonin levels and taking L-Tyrosine will help dopamine levels.
 The required essential co-factors by Dr. Kalish are:

 - Vitamin C: 1,000 mg / day

 - Vitamin B6: 75 mg/ day